joelnish/double-edge-swap-mcmc/README.md

 ## Contact

-Please direct questions and bug reports to joel.nishimura@asu.edu.
+Please direct questions and bug reports to joel.nishimura [at] asu.edu.